You are here:

 - capture and potential use of methane gas as a clean energy source under the objectives of the Global Methane Initiative or contained generation of methane via anaerobic digestion or waste; and

 - a demonstration project for closing open dumps.

-EPA’s EC-LEDS assistance to Costa Rica is focused on institutionalizing its greenhouse gas inventory preparation process, with a near-term goal of helping the country prepare its Third National Communication on Climate Change, to be submitted to the UNFCCC in 2014.
-The assistance will include support for improved institutional arrangements, quality control/quality assurance procedures, and emissions estimates for several inventory sectors.
+EPA’s EC-LEDS assistance to Costa Rica is focused on institutionalizing its greenhouse gas inventory preparation process, in the transportation sector.
+The assistance may include support for improved emissions estimates for the transport sector, emissions standards, reduction of sulfur fuel levels, and economic benefit analysis.

 - Investigation of environmental crimes to strengthen environmental law enforcement, including both men and women in the trainings; and

 - Adjudicating environmental cases to strengthen the judicial response to environmental violations, including both men and women in the training.